 Coconut oil is made of about 50% lauric acid, a monoglyceride that helps kill off viruses, bacteria, and fungi.
-The lauric acid in coconut oil can help destroy the harmful things in your dog’s mouth that cause tooth decay, gum disease, and bad breath.
+The antimicrobial properties in coconut oil can help destroy the harmful bacteria in your dog’s mouth that cause tooth decay, gum disease, and bad breath.

-Although most toothpastes formulated for dogs can be safely swallowed in small amounts, coconut oil is actually healthy for your dog if he eats some while you brush his teeth.
-Ingesting coconut oil helps nourishes your dog’s skin and coat, prevent and kill off ticks and fleas, aids digestion, helps joints, and boosts the immune system.
+Although most toothpaste formulated for dogs can be safely swallowed in small amounts, coconut oil is actually healthy for your dog if they eat some while you brush their teeth.

 Combine coconut oil with baking soda for extra cleansing properties for your dog’s mouth.
 Baking soda has the added benefit of whitening teeth, removing stains, and adding a grainier, more paste-like texture to the coconut oil.

-If your dog still doesn’t like getting his teeth brushed with plain coconut oil, this recipe should help make brushing a little easier for you both.
+If your dog still doesn’t like getting their teeth brushed, this recipe should help make brushing a little easier:

-The broth makes it smell and taste better to your dog.
-Use a broth flavor that you know your dog likes (for example, if you know your dog loves chicken, use chicken broth instead of beef).
+The broth makes it smell and taste better to your dog, so use a flavor that you know they like (for example, if you know your dog loves chicken, use chicken broth instead of beef).

-- Use gentle strokes to avoid hurting your dog’s gum or make him wary of teeth cleaning and be sure to get the back of the mouth.
+- Use gentle strokes (you don’t want to hurt your dog’s gums, or make them wary of teeth cleaning), and be sure to get the back of the mouth.

-- Never use human toothpaste on dogs – if you don’t use coconut oil, buy a toothpaste that is formulated for dogs.
+- Never use human toothpaste on pets — if you don’t want to use coconut oil, buy a toothpaste that’s formulated for dogs.

-Besides brushing your dog’s teeth regularly, you should consider incorporating dental chews and natural oral supplements, such as PlaqueOff (Amazon), but also have his teeth professionally cleaned as recommended by your vet.
+- Brush your dog’s teeth regularly, but also have their teeth professionally cleaned as recommended by your vet.

-While brushing your dog’s teeth at home isn’t a substitute for professional cleaning by a vet, it can drastically lower the risk of diseases and infections and increase the amount of time in between expensive professional cleanings.
+While brushing your dog’s teeth at home isn’t a substitute for professional cleaning by a vet, it can drastically lower the risk of diseases and infections and increase the amount of time in between visits.

-If your dog is displaying signs of a dental problem, don’t wait for a professional cleaning to solve the issue.
-You should take your dog to the vet if he’s showing the following symptoms of a dental problem:
+If your dog is displaying signs of a dental problem, don’t wait for a professional cleaning to solve it.
+Always take your pet to the vet if they’re showing the following symptoms: